Booklet : Choice of subjects for years 6 and 7 (2021-2023)

 Deadline to return the second choice form (if needed).

-Language tests for pupils having requested a change.
+Language level tests for pupils having requested a change.

-Math test for pupils taking MA4 in year 5 and requesting to take MA5 in years 6 and 7.
+Mathematics level test for pupils taking 4-period Mathematics in year 5 and applying for 5-period Mathematics in years 6 and 7.

 The pupil’s timetable must comprise between 31 (minimum) and 35 (maximum) periods per week.
-Only in exceptional cases may pupils be allowed to take 36 periods.
+Only in exceptional cases may pupils be allowed to take more than 35 periods.
 Experience has shown that a 35-period week already represents a heavy working load.

 |Compulsory||Compulsory unless chosen as an option||Compulsory unless a science option is chosen|